Updated February 13, 2018

-Season of the Force has arrived at Disneyland and it doesn’t disappoint on any level.
+Season of the Force arrived at Disneyland and it doesn’t disappoint on any level.
 I’m only mildly knowledgeable when it comes to Star Wars and I have thoroughly enjoyed everything.
-This new part of Disneyland can be found in Tomorrowland.
+This part of Disneyland can be found in Tomorrowland.

 This area is very crowded and you’ll want to know what you’re going to encounter prior to visiting.
 After walking down Main Street and taking the right into Tomorrowland, you will immediately notice the congestion.
 It’s crowded!
 But, it’s super, super cool.

 Formerly known as Innoventions, the big building in this area has been completely transformed and it’s my favorite part of the Season of the Force.
 The first floor includes the Star Wars Launch Bay.
 (The second floor is closed currently.)

 Let’s look at what Disneyland has to offer inside the actual Launch Bay and also throughout Tomorrowland.

 Star Tours – Redesigned with a glimpse of Star Wars: Galaxy’s Edge Planet – The former Star Tours has been transformed into one that matches the most current movie.
 Kids will love it.
 Must be 40″ or taller to ride.

 Character meet-n-greets with Chewbacca and Kylo Ren/Darth Vader (he’s back!) are here.
 These guys can be seen from 10am-8pm each day.

 (Rey will be joining the crew here starting May 2018.)